deniseOme/presentations/README.md

-# presentationsREADME.md - Teaching materials
+# presentationsREADME.md - Conferences

-This repository contains materials for my 2016 presentations for Ensembl and Ensembl Genomes workshops.
+This repository contains the slides of presentation at conferences.